 Garlic and Vinegar

 Many horse owners start repelling insects from the inside out.
 Garlic is a favorite supplement that's believed to help control flies.
-A University of Guelph study found that excessive feeding of garlic is actually harmful to horses, and the debate over whether garlic is safe for horsesis ongoing.
-However, the small amount fed by most of us is generally considered safe and may help repel face and body flies.
+A University of Guelph study found that excessive feeding of garlic is harmful to horses, and the debate over whether garlic is safe for horses is ongoing.
+However, the small amount fed by most people is generally considered safe and may help repel face and body flies.

-Cider vinegar is a common ingredient in many home-made fly sprays, and feeding it is popular, too.
+Cider vinegar is a common ingredient in many homemade fly sprays, and feeding it is popular, too.
 The vinegar is believed to make your horse less tasty to biting insects.
-You can add cider vinegar to your horse's feed or in their water, and you can combine it with crushed or powdered garlic, if desired.
+You can add cider vinegar to your horse's feed or in its water, and you can combine it with crushed or powdered garlic if desired.

 Essential oils and herbs are often used in homemade fly repellent preparations.
-I've had good results with lavender oil, and many people use eucalyptus and citronella oils.
+Try using lavender oil, eucalyptus, and citronella oils.
 All are easily found in pharmacies, grocery stores, and health food stores.
 Pennyroyal is a common oil used in fly repellents, but it is toxic, so it is not a good choice for horses.

-You can make a simple fly-repellent using water or mineral oil and a few other ingredients.
+You can make a simple fly repellent using water or mineral oil and a few other ingredients.
 These sprays can be particularly effective against face flies.
-As you may already know, face flies can make a horse really frantic, plus they can carry disease.
+As you may already know, face flies can make a horse frantic, plus they can carry disease.